EdgyGuy19/IMAGI/README.md

 ### Manual Installation

-If you prefer to install AI-Grader manually or need more control over the installation process, follow these detailed steps:
+If you prefer to install IMAGI manually or need more control over the installation process, follow these detailed steps:

 #### 1. Set up Git SSH Authentication